openhab/openhabian/docs/openhabian-amanda.md

 ### Restoring a partition

 To restore a raw disk partition, you need to use `amfetchdump` command.
-Unlike amdump, you have to run `amfetchdump` as user _backup_, though.
+Unlike `amdump`, you have to run `amfetchdump` as user
+_backup_, though.
 Here's another terminal session log to use `amfetchdump` to first retrieve the backup image from storage.
 The last line also shows how to restore this image file to a SD card from Linux.
 In this example, we have an external SD card writer with a (blank) SD card attached to `/dev/sdd`.
-You could also move that temporary recovered image file to your Windows PC that has a card writer, and use Etcher or whatever tool in order to write the image to the card.
+You could also move that temporary recovered image file to your Windows PC that has a card writer, and use Etcher or other tool in order to write the image to the card.

 ```
   backup@pi:/server/temp$ amfetchdump -p openhab  pi /dev/mmcblk0  > /server/temp/openhabianpi-image
   1 volume(s) needed for restoration
   The following volumes are needed: openhab-openhab-dir-001
   Press enter when ready